espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 We recommend using our ESP-IDF Debug Adapter to debug your ESP-IDF projects, but you can also just configure launch.json for the [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

-Our extension implements a `ESP Peripheral View` tree view in the `Run and debug` view which will use the SVD file defined in the `IDF Svd File Path (idf.svdFilePath)` configuration setting to be defined in the [settings.json](../SETTINGS.md) to populate a set of peripherals registers values for the active debug session target.
+Our extension implements a `ESP-IDF: Peripheral View` tree view in the `Run and Debug` view which will use the SVD file defined in the `IDF SVD File Path (idf.svdFilePath)` configuration setting to be defined in the [settings.json](../SETTINGS.md) to populate a set of peripherals registers values for the active debug session target.
 You could find Espressif SVD files from [Espressif SVD](https://github.com/espressif/svd).

 ## Use the ESP-IDF Debug Adapter